dilshankarunarathne/synapse/README.md

 ### Additional Considerations:

-Testing Framework: Implement unit and integration tests for each module to ensure proper functionality and communication between modules.
 Configuration Management: Utilize configuration files or environment variables to manage system parameters (e.g., server addresses, security keys) without modifying core code.
 Logging and Monitoring: Integrate logging mechanisms to track system events and enable monitoring for potential issues.
 Benefits of this Modular Structure: